 - Note the currently available firewall resources.
 In general, the tighter your security, the more resources decryption consumes.
 Factors that affect how much traffic you can decrypt include:

 - The amount of SSL traffic you want to decrypt.

 - Key size.

 - Key exchange algorithm.
-Perfect forward secrecy (PFS) ephemeral algorithms such as DHE and ECDHE consume more resources than RSA.
-PFS provides greater security because the firewall generates a new cipher key for each session, but generating the new key uses more firewall resources.
-However, if an attacker compromises a session key, PFS prevents the attacker from using it to decrypt other sessions between the same client and server, while RSA does not.
+Perfect forward secrecy (PFS) ephemeral algorithms such as DHE and ECDHE consume more resources than RSA, but provide greater security because the firewall generates a new cipher key for each session.
+If an attacker compromises a session key, PFS prevents the attacker from using it to decrypt other sessions between the same client and server, while RSA does not.

 - Certificate authentication.
 RSA certificate authentication (this is not the same as the RSA key exchange algorithm) consumes fewer CPU cycles than ECDSA certificate authentication but ECDSA provides the highest level of security.